-$$\Delta V{OUT} < \Delta I{L} \left(\frac{1}{8 \cdot f \cdot C{OUT}} + ESR \right)$$
+$$\Delta V{OUT} < \Delta I_L \left(\frac{1}{8 \bullet f \bullet C{OUT}} + \mathsf{ESR} \right)$$

 The output ripple is highest at maximum input voltage since △IL increases with input voltage.
 Multiple capacitors placed in parallel may be needed to meet the ESR and RMS current handling requirements.
 Dry tantalum, special polymer, aluminum electrolytic, and ceramic capacitors are all available in surface mount packages.
-Special polymer capacitors are very low ESR but have lower capacitance density than other types.
+Special polymer capacitors Once the value for L is known, the type of inductor must be selected.
+Actual core loss is independent of core size for a fixed inductor are very low ESR but have lower capacitance density than other types.
 Tantalum capacitors have the highest capacitance density but it is important to only use types that have been surge tested for use in switching power supplies.
 Aluminum electrolytic capacitors have significantly higher ESR, but can be used in cost-sensitive applications provided that consideration is given to ripple current ratings and long-term reliability.
 Ceramic capacitors have excellent low ESR characteristics and small footprints.